HR Software

 The responsibility of HR compliance differs from business to business.
 Larger companies will have a dedicated HR team.
 They will be responsible for understanding compliance laws, and their job is to communicate them to managers and employees.

 For small to medium-sized businesses, the responsibility can be complex.
 It usually sits with the business owner or another employee.
-Sometimes, the role of HR manager is outsourced (via software or an external agency).
+Sometimes, the role of the HR manager is outsourced (via software or an external agency).
 This relieves the pressure of compliance on existing staff members.

 HR compliance is a big undertaking, no matter how big or small your organisation is.
 It should be handled (or supported) by an experienced professional, either internally or externally.